Tangy grapefruit can be eaten raw—by the half or peeled and sectioned, it can be added to green and fruit salads and compotes, and it can be juiced.

 Grapefruits and hybrid varieties for home gardens

-‘Melogold’ (hybrid between grapefruit and acidless pummelo): rich, sweet flavor; white flesh; seedless; large fruit 6-inches in diameter; smooth, yellow rind is thicker than grapefruit rind; early ripening; large tree, best in interior of California, needs less heat than grapefruit, does well in cooler areas.
+- ‘Melogold’ (hybrid between grapefruit and acidless pummelo): rich, sweet flavor; white flesh; seedless; large fruit 6-inches in diameter; smooth, yellow rind is thicker than grapefruit rind; early ripening; a large tree, best in the interior of California, needs less heat than grapefruit, does well in cooler areas.

 Also of interest:

 Garden Planning Books at Amazon:

 - Vegetable Garden Almanac & Planner

 - Vegetable Garden Grower’s Guide